quicure-app/Quicure-PDF/README.md

 ## Quicure PDF
-### an offline, privacy-first PDF toolkit for Windows.
+### An offline, privacy-first PDF toolkit for Windows.

 ### Features
 - 📄 Merge PDF — Combine multiple PDFs into one